buildingSMART/IFC4.3.x-development/docs/properties/t/TiltHorizontal.md

 TiltHorizontal
 ==============

-Indicates horizontal range for pivoting, where positive values indicate the camera rotating clockwise,
+Indicates horizontal range for pivoting, where positive values indicate the camera rotating clockwise.